 Does working with people energize you?
 Do you enjoy building relationships with others through discovering common connections?
-Are you motivated to help others succeed through mentoring?
-The APF wants you for our Community Engagement Coordinator (CEC) to focus on some of our most important relationships: our volunteers, fosters, and community partners.
+Love designing and implementing programs?
+The APF wants you for our Full-Time Community Engagement Coordinator (CEC) to focus on some of our most important relationships: our volunteers, fosters, and community partners.

 We’re searching for an individual with experience coordinating people and programs, who exhibits enthusiasm and energy for working with others.
-Being extremely organized and able to multi-task will also help the CEC succeed in this role.
+Being extremely organized, detail-driven, and able to multi-task will also help the CEC succeed in this role.

 The Community Engagement Coordinator (CEC) plans, develops and oversees the APF volunteer and foster program as well as community outreach events.
 This includes the recruitment, training and supervision of volunteers.
 The recruitment of foster care providers, and coordination of off-site tabling and outreach events.
 A commitment to good customer service and the ability to develop and nurture relationships with contacts at all levels is essential.

-To apply, please email your cover letter, resume, and telephone or email contact information for three professional references to firstname.lastname@example.org, or mail them to:
+To apply for any of our open positions: email your cover letter, resume, and telephone or email contact information for three professional references to firstname.lastname@example.org, or mail them to: